 With today’s callback technology, and the ever-growing demand from callers to be offered choices that make the wait to speak to a customer service agent less painful, companies must employ a multitude of IVR services that empower the caller with options.
-The clear frontrunner when it comes to those services is utilizing a callback solution, which allows the caller to hang up when there is a prolonged hold time, relieving the number one frustration callers continuously complain about.
+The clear frontrunner when it comes to those services is call back software, which allows the caller to hang up when there is a prolonged hold time, relieving the number one frustration callers continuously complain about.

 There are plenty of callback solutions on the market today, each designed differently, but each focused on creating a customer experience that is efficient and as pleasant as possible.
 Setting up a callback solution to provide the best possible customer experience can be a tricky undertaking.
 Understanding your caller’s needs, and knowing how to customize your callback solution to fulfill those needs can be cumbersome.